A diagrammatic presentation and its characterization of non-split compact surfaces in the 3-sphere: The proofs of Theorems and

 We prepare some notations used in proofs.
 Let $D$ and $G$ be a spatial surface diagram and a trivalent spine of $F:=\operatorname{Sf}(D)$, respectively.
-A proper arc $\alpha$ in $F$ is a {\it corner-arc} if the restriction $\mathrm{pr}|_{N_p}$ is not injective for any neighborhood $N_p$ of any point $p \in \alpha$, see Figure \ref{FIG:corner_arc_definition}.
+A proper arc $\alpha$ in $F$ is a {\it corner-arc} if the restriction $\mathrm{pr}|_{N_p}$ is not injective for any neighborhood $N_p$ of any point $p\in\alpha$, see Fig.~\ref{FIG:corner_arc_definition}.
 We denote by $A_F$ the disjoint union of corner-arcs of $F$.
-The pair $(G;F)$ is in {\it semiregular position} if \begin{itemize} \item $G$, which is a spatial graph, is in semiregular position (see Section \ref{SEC:spatial_surface}), and \item the set $G \cap A_F$ is finite, that is, $G$ has intersection with $A_F$ at finitely many points. \end{itemize} Suppose that $(G;F)$ is in semiregular position.
-A point $p \in A_F \cap G$ is {\it transversal} if $A_F$ and $G$ intersect transversally at $p$.
-A point $p \in A_F \cap G$ is {\it non-transversal} if $p$ is not transversal.
+The pair $(G;F)$ is in {\it semiregular position} if \begin{itemize} \item $G$, which is a spatial graph, is in semiregular position (see Section~\ref{SEC:spatial_surface}), and \item $G \cap A_F$ is finite, that is, $G$ has intersection with $A_F$ at finitely many points. \end{itemize}

+When $(G;F)$ is in semiregular position, $\mathrm{pr}(G)$ has no triple points, since $G\subset F$ and $\#(F\cap\mathrm{pr}^{-1}(p))\le 2$ for any $p\in\mathbb R^2$.
+Suppose that $(G;F)$ is in semiregular position.
+A point $p\in A_F\cap G$ is {\it transversal} if $p$ is not a trivalent vertex of $G$ and $A_F$ and $G$ intersect transversally at $p$.
+A point $p\in A_F\cap G$ is {\it non-transversal} if $p$ is not transversal.
 A trivalent vertex is non-transversal if it is in $A_F$.
-The pair $(G;F)$ is in {\it regular position} if \begin{itemize} \item the spatial trivalent graph $G$ is in regular position (see Section \ref{SEC:spatial_surface}), \item $(G;F)$ is in semiregular position and any point in $A_F \cap G$ is transversal. \end{itemize}
+The pair $(G;F)$ is in {\it regular position} if \begin{itemize} \item $(G;F)$ is in semiregular position, \item $G$ is in regular position (see Section~\ref{SEC:spatial_surface}), and \item any point in $A_F\cap G$ is transversal. \end{itemize}

 Suppose that $(G;F)$ is in regular position.
 We explain a way to construct a spatial surface diagram $D(G;F)$.
-First, we replace every point in $G \cap A_F$ with a bivalent vertex.
+First, we replace every point in $G\cap A_F$ with a bivalent vertex.
 We regard $G$ as the spatial 2,3-graph obtained by adding bivalent vertices.
 Next, we define a sign $s(G;F)$ of $D(G)$.
 We fix a ``thin'' regular neighborhood $N_G$ of $G$ in $F$; $N_G$ and $F$ are ambient isotopic in $\mathbb R^3 \subset S^3$.
-For every bivalent vertex $v$ in $D(G)$, which is on a corner-arc of $F$, we define $s(G;F)(v)$ by observing a peripheral area around $v$ as depicted in Figure \ref{FIG:induced_sign_definition}.
+For every bivalent vertex $v$ in $D(G)$, which is on a corner-arc of $F$, we define $s(G;F)(v)$ by observing a peripheral area around $v$ as depicted in Fig.~\ref{FIG:induced_sign_definition}.
 Then, we have the spatial surface diagram $(D(G), s(G;F))$, denoted by $D(G;F)$ hereafter.

-We also write $\operatorname{Sf}(G;F)=\operatorname{Sf} \bigl( D(G;F) \bigr)$.
+We also write $\operatorname{Sf}(G;F)=\operatorname{Sf}\bigl(D(G;F)\bigr)$.
 We often assume that $\operatorname{Sf}(G;F)$ is in $F$, that is, we identify $\operatorname{Sf}(G;F)$ with $N_G$.

 The lemma below claims that any spatial surface can be presented by spatial surface diagrams.

 \begin{lemma} Let $F$ be an spatial surface. \begin{enumerate} \item[(1)] There is a spatial surface diagram $D$ such that $\operatorname{Sf}(D)$ and $F$ are ambient isotopic in $S^3$. \item[(2)] If $F$ is orientable and oriented, then there is a spatial surface diagram $D$ with no bivalent vertices such that $\overrightarrow{\operatorname{Sf}}(D)$ and $F$ are ambient isotopic in $S^3$ including orientations. \end{enumerate} \end{lemma}